wp-plugins/zedity/readme.txt

 >Zedity has been translated in several languages already:
 **Chinese**, **Czech**, **Dutch**, **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
 Be the first to translate Zedity into your native language!
-Not only will you help the community but you will also [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)
+Not only will you help the community, but you will also [enter the "Hall of Fame" and get rewarded!](http://zedity.com/translate/)

 **Discover more about Zedity:**